owncloud/ocis/docs/ocis/deployment/ocis_wopi.md

 {{< toc >}}

 {{< hint warning >}}
 OnlyOffice and CodiMD are not yet fully integrated and there are known issues.
-For the current state please have a lot at [owncloud/ocis#2595](https://github.com/owncloud/ocis/issues/2595)
+For the current state please have a look at [owncloud/ocis#2595](https://github.com/owncloud/ocis/issues/2595)
 {{< /hint >}}

 ## Overview